6210P Procedure - Purchasing Procedures

 District Procurement Cards

-The preferred method of purchase for ALL purchasing is by district procurement card (with the exception of meals purchased during travel per Board Policy 6213).
-Budget administrators can request procurement cards for their staff members by emailing the request to the Executive Director of Business and Operations.
+The preferred method of purchase for ALL purchasing is by district procurement card (with the exception of meals purchased during travel per FPS Policy 6213).
+Budget administrators can request procurement cards for their staff members by emailing the request to the Business Services office.
 The request should include the staff member’s name, reason for the request, and a recommended card limit.

 Purchase Orders